-NO. A pre-paid account can only be used to purchase books from the vendor with whom the funds were deposited.
-Offers from other publishers must be paid for from other funds.
+NO. Funding available in a pre-paid account can only be used to purchase books from the corresponding vendor with whom the funds were deposited.
+Sites cannot use funds in a Scholastic prepaid account to pay for an order with All About Books, or vice versa.